fleetdm/fleet/proposals/online-migrations-poc-and-proposal.md

 # in a trigger
 delimiter //

-# since MySQL doesn't have ON CONFLIC IGNORE, we craft our own, this is copyied
+# since MySQL doesn't have ON CONFLICT IGNORE, we craft our own, this is copyied
 # from the percona toolkit
 CREATE TRIGGER labels_labels_1_ins AFTER INSERT ON labels FOR EACH ROW
 BEGIN
-DECLARE CONTINUE HANDLER FOR 1146 BEGIN END;
+DECLARE CONTINUE HANDLER FOR 1442 BEGIN END;
 REPLACE INTO labels_1 VALUES (
   NEW.id, NEW.created_at, NEW.updated_at, NEW.name,
   NEW.description, NEW.query, NEW.platform, NEW.label_type,